Number of Schools

 Geary County Schools has approximately 685 teachers.
 Our teachers are highly qualified.
 Many have advanced degrees and several have earned state recognition.

 53% Masters Degrees

 Our vision for Geary County Schools is to become a high-performance school district where students are the top priority.

-Among many other opportunities, the 8th Grade Magnet Program is one of the newest opportunities.
-The 8th Grade Magnet Program focuses on equipping students with the tools and education they need to perform highly in high school.
+Among many other opportunities is the 8th Grade Magnet Program.
+It focuses on equipping students with the tools and education they need to perform highly in high school.

 Board of Education